ElizabethVlasenko/16-the-wild-oasis/README.md

 <h3>Additional goals outside of the course</h3>
 <ul>
   <li>- [ ] Users should be able to create new bookings</li>
+  <li>- [ ] Users should be able to edit bookings</li>
+  <li>- [ ] Users should be able to set check-in and check-out times for bookings</li>
+  <li>- [ ] Users should be able to get a pdf invoice on check out</li>
+  <li>- [ ] Guest should be able to receive a pdf invoice by email</li>
+  <li>- [ ] Users should be able to change cabin price based on the day of week, month or custom price for any day</li>
 </ul>

 <h2>Running this project</h2>
-<p>To run this project you need to download the repository and open in Visual Studio Code or similar app.
-Then you have to open terminal and run the command <code>npm run dev</code>.
-By default it won't open any new tab, so you have to go to <a href="http://localhost:5173/" target="_blank">http://localhost:5173/</a>.</p>
+<p>To run this project you need to download the repository and open it in Visual Studio Code or a similar app.
+Then you have to open a terminal and run the command <code>npm run dev</code>.
+By default, it won't open any new tab, so you have to go to <a href="http://localhost:5173/" target="_blank">http://localhost:5173/</a>.</p>

 <h2>Working with the app</h2>
-<p>The app require you to be logged in to being able to use any features.
-When you open the login page the default form values gives you access to the default admin account.
+<p>The app requires you to be logged in to be able to use any features.
+When you open the login page enter email <code>preview@example.com</code> and password <code>12345678</code>.
 From here you can register a new user or use it as an admin.</p>

 <h2>Technologies used</h2>
 <ul>